SeleniumHQ/selenium/py/docs/source/index.rst

 However, to use Selenium Webdriver Remote or the legacy Selenium API (Selenium-RC), you need to also run the Selenium server.
 The server requires a Java Runtime Environment (JRE).

-Download the server separately, from: <URL TO BE DETERMINED>
+Download the server separately, from: http://selenium-release.storage.googleapis.com/2.40/selenium-server-standalone-2.40.0.jar

 Run the server from the command line::